 Medical - Prepare for the heat, and do not over-exert yourself.
 Temperatures in Dubai can reach extreme levels, so ensure that you drink plenty of water and pack lots of sun lotion.

 Remember, Dubai is the second most expensive city in the world when it comes to accommodation, so it's likely that a large chunk of your holiday expenses will go on a place to stay.

-When looking for accomodation in Dubai, make sure that the hotel or resort is located close to the Dubai metro line, for ease of access to the beaches and downtown areas.
-You may be able to find some very attractive deals with equally attractive prices, however these offers are very often located in areas like Sharjah Dubai, which are some distance from the main city and will cost you no less than 200 AED for one taxi trip.
+When looking for accommodation in Dubai, make sure that the hotel or resort is located close to the Dubai Metro line, for ease of access to the beaches and downtown areas.
+You may be able to find some very attractive deals with equally attractive prices, however, these offers are very often located in areas like Sharjah Dubai, which are some distance from the main city and will cost you no less than 200 AED for one taxi trip.

-The best areas to look for more affordable accomodation are in places like Al Barsha, JLT or Dubai Marina.
+The best areas to look for more affordable accommodation are in places like Al Barsha, JLT or Dubai Marina.